NHS vaccination schedule

 Why do teenagers and students need MeningitisW vaccination?

-Cases of Meningitis and septicaemia (blood poisoning) caused by Meningitis W bacteria are rising, due to a particularly deadly strain.
+Cases of meningitis and septicaemia (blood poisoning) caused by Meningitis W bacteria are rising, due to a particularly deadly strain.
 Older teenagers and university students are at high risk of infection because they tend to live in close contact in shared accommodation, such as university halls of residence.

 Meningitis ACWY vaccine is given by a single injection into the upper arm.
 There are two Meningitis ACWY vaccines that will be used in the vaccination programme, these are called Nimenrix and Menveo.
 They are very similar and both work equally well.